murillo-group/sarkas/docs/index.rst

         <div class="col-sm-4">

             <h4 class="text-center"><i class="fa fa-smile-o fa-3x mb-3 text-muted"></i><br>User Friendly</h4>
-            <p>Set-up a simulation with only 3 lines of code, Run your simulation with 3 more lines, Calculate physics observables with final 3 lines</p>
+            <p>Run interactively in Jupyter notebook or via script.
+Set-up a simulation with only 3 lines of code.
+Run your simulation with 3 more lines.
+Calculate physics observables with final 3 lines.</p>

         </div>